tigase/tigase-xmpp-server-docker/README.md

 done
 ```

-2) Newer versions with multiple types -- currently only `nightly` version but after releasing more version each subsequent version should be added to the list
+2) Newer versions with multiple types -- currently only `nightly` version but after releasing more version each subsequent version should be added to the list.

+This image (and its build process) depends on `tigase/tigase-xmpp-server-base:17`, which build process is described in point 4.
 ```bash
 for TYPE in "" "-enterprise" ; do for VERSION in  8.2.0 8.2.1 8.2.2 8.3.0 nightly ;  do